 4.14 Customers and Suppliers.
-4.14 of the Sellers' Disclosure Letter lists separately (on a "de-identified" basis): (i) for 2015 and 2016, the top 20 customers of the Company and the Company Subsidiaries (measured by total amounts invoiced, on a consolidated basis), and the aggregate billings attributable, and (ii) for the period from November 1, 2014 through October 31, 2015 and for the calendar year 2016, the 20 suppliers and vendors from whom the Company subsidiaries have made the most purchases and the aggregate expenditures attributable to each.
+4.14 of the Sellers' Disclosure Letter lists separately (on a "de-identified" basis): (i) for 2015 and 2016, the top 20 customers of the Company and the Company Subsidiaries (measured by total amounts invoiced, on a consolidated basis), and the aggregate billings attributable, and (ii) for the period from November 1, 2014 through October 31, 2015 and for the calendar year 2016, the 20 suppliers and vendors from whom the Company and the Company Subsidiaries have made the most purchases and the aggregate expenditures attributable to each.
 As soon as practicable following the date of this Agreement, the Company shall provide Buyer with lists of such suppliers and vendors for the 2015 calendar year and, upon Buyer's approval of such lists, the Sellers' Disclosure Letter shall be updated to include such information.
-No customer listed in 4.14 of the Sellers' Disclosure Letter has terminated its business with the Company or any Company Subsidiary.
+No customer listed in 4.14 of the Sellers' Disclosure Letter has terminated its business with the Company or any Company Subsidiary or materially reduced the volume of, or materially changed the terms on which it does business with the Company or any Company Subsidiary.
 To the Knowledge of the Sellers, no customer listed in Section 4.14 of the Sellers' Disclosure Letter has indicated in writing or verbally that it will cease to do business with the Company.